-To facilitate lower density, more auto-oriented retail, office, and industrial type uses.
+To facilitate lower density, more auto-oriented retail, office, and industrial type uses that exist and may still be desired in certain locations in the future.

 Commercial/Employment Low places comprise much of the non-residential areas of San Marcos today.
 They tend to include a variety of industrial uses, distribution, auto-oriented retail, and dining options, as well as lower intensity, single use and standalone office uses, including civic, medical, and educational.
+It is expected that many of these existing areas will not transition to another place during the life of the plan, but there may still be opportunities to make these places better connected and more desirable.
 New Commercial/Employment Low Areas should be focused on designated areas along or near highways.

-Land Use: Primarily characterized by light to heavy industrial, warehouse and distribution, lower density office, and general commercial; additional uses may include civic, institutional, and hospitality.
+Land Use: Primarily characterized by light to heavy industrial, warehouse and distribution, lower density office, and general commercial; additional uses may include civic, institutional, and hospitality

 Built Form: Typically 1-2 stories with buildings situated further from each other and further from the street than in most place types.
-Larger format retailers are often paired with strip commercial centers and/or pad development (smaller standalone buildings) located closer to the street, but still auto-oriented and frequently including a drive-through; industrial and distribution uses often include large outdoor storage areas; the typical employment density of these areas is 8-15 jobs per acre.
+Larger format retailers are often paired with strip commercial centers and/or pad development (smaller standalone buildings) located closer to the street, but still auto-oriented and frequently including a drive-through; industrial and distribution uses often include large outdoor storage areas; the typical employment density of these areas is 8-15 jobs per acre

 Mobility: Lower density road network with heavy reliance on frontage roads and internal site circulation, multi-use pathways and sidewalks.
-Major roadways should include dedicated bike facilities and transit connections.
+Major roadways should include dedicated bike facilities and transit connections

-Amenities: A range of parks, open spaces and trails can make Commercial/Employment Low areas more attractive, but are not essential to make them a highly functioning place.
+Amenities: A range of parks, open spaces and trails can make Commercial/Employment Low areas more attractive, but are not essential to make them a highly functioning place